bernard-elhagin/dots/configs.md

 increase exponentially for each failed request, up to this maximum.
 To prevent all clients from being synchronized upon retry, a randomized jitter with a factor of 0.2 will be applied to the backoff, resulting in the backoff falling within a range between 20% below and 20% above the computed value.
-If retry.backoff.ms is set to be higher than retry.backoff.max.ms, then retry.backoff.max.ms will be used as a constant backoff from the beginning without any exponential increase
+If `retry.backoff.ms` is set to be higher than `retry.backoff.max.ms`, then `retry.backoff.max.ms` will be used as a constant backoff from the beginning without any exponential increase